garden-io/garden/docs/reference/module-types/pulumi.md

 When using stack references to other pulumi modules in your project, we recommend including them in this module's `stackReferences` config field (see the documentation for that field on this page).

+`cacheStatus: true` is not supported for self-managed state backends.

 | Type      | Default | Required |
 | --------- | ------- | -------- |